sgkhusal/42-CPP/cpp06/README.md

 - We can use `dynamic_cast` given a base-class pointer type to detected the type and then perform operations specific to the types detected.
 - `dynamic_cast` helps determine the type at runtime and use a casted pointer when it is safe to do so.
 - The mechanism of identifying the type of the object at runtime is called **runtime type identification (RTTI)**
-- `dynamic_cast` requires **Run-Time Type Information (RTTI)** to keep track of dynamic types.
+- `dynamic_cast` requires **runtime type identification (RTTI)** to keep track of dynamic types.
 Some compilers support this feature as an option which is disabled by default.
 This needs to be enabled for runtime type checking using `dynamic_cast` to work properly with these types.
+DON’T design your application around RTTI using `dynamic_cast`.
+- When you are sure that the object being pointed to is Derived type that you are casting, you can save on runtime performance by using `static_cast` instead of `dynamic_cast`

 #### Example 2 (from Sams Teach Yourself C++ in one Hour a Day):
 ```c++